Jooho/ose_smart_start/shells/roles/internal_docker_registry/README.md

 ~~~

 ##Trouble shooting
 ###Case 1.
-If integrated docker registry for internal repository is not running after you finish all steps above, try this script
+If integrated docker registry is not running after you finish all steps above, try this script
 ~~~
 ./change_docker_registy_version.sh
 ~~~